ThiagoMaria-SecurityIT/Security-Awareness-Web-Platform/README.md

 This platform is designed to help organizations manage their annual security awareness training programs, a common requirement for compliance with frameworks like **ISO 27001, NIST, SOC 2, and PCI-DSS**.

 > [!Tip]
-> To see how this project started, check out the original desktop version built with Tkinter!
+> To see how this project started, check out the original desktop version built with Tkinter(and now updated to Flask)!
 > You can find it here: **[Security-Awareness-APP](https://github.com/ThiagoMaria-SecurityIT/Security-Awareness-APP )**

 <p align="center">